A block MINRES algorithm based on the banded Lanczos method: A Note on Implementation

 \section{A Note on Implementation}

 We conclude our description with some notes about practical implementation details.
-In order to achieve the data movement benefits of block operations, we apply the operator to a block of $p$ vectors every $p$ iterations.
-We must store $2p$ Lanczos vectors, $2p$ search directions, $2p$ Householder reflections (or sets of Givens rotations), the lower subdiagonal entries of $p$ previous columns of $\overline{\vek H}_{j}$, and the $j$th column of $\overline{\vek H}_{j}$.
+In order to achieve the data movement benefits of block operations we apply the operator to a block of $p$ vectors every $p$ iterations.
+We must store $2p$ Lanczos vectors, $2p$ search directions, $2p$ Householder reflections, the lower subdiagonal entries of $p$ previous columns of $\overline{\vek H}_{j}$, and the $j$th column of $\overline{\vek H}_{j}$.
 We also may store some nearly dependent vectors for orthogonalization and some random vectors used to replace dependent vectors.